December 11, 2025 (6mo ago) — last updated April 11, 2026 (2mo ago)

 SaaS or National B2B Company$5,000–$20,000+Content marketing, technical SEO, digital PR, link building

-These ranges are starting points.
-Your industry, competition, and growth goals will dictate the right investment.
+These are starting points.
+Your industry, competition, and growth goals will determine the right investment.
+“Cheap” SEO often means shallow tactics—real value comes from a team that includes technical SEO, content strategy, and outreach specialists.

-A practical way to connect spend to revenue is to use tools to model outcomes.
-Try the Digital Business Valuation Tool or the Business Valuation Estimator to get a data-driven baseline you can bring to agency conversations.
+A practical way to connect spend to revenue is to model outcomes with tools.
+Try the Digital Business Valuation Tool or the Business Valuation Estimator to build a data-driven baseline before agency conversations.

 Understanding the Four Common SEO Pricing Models